Upcoming Livestream Worship – Sunday, February 15, 2026 – 9:25am

 Prayer Ventures

-January 2026 Daily Petitions
+February 2026 Daily Petitions

 God calls us to bless our world and enrich our journey of faith through daily prayer.
 The Evangelical Lutheran Church in America offers a great prayer resource called “Prayer Ventures.”
 Prayer Ventures provides a daily prayer for us to remember the world’s many needs, and to support vital and innovative ELCA missions and ministries through prayer.
 Each month the Redeemer website will provide Prayer Ventures shaped for that month’s emphases.